 This course includes 240 clinical hours.
-The students will learn and practice skills in aseptic technique. infection control, patient monitoring, as well as pre and post-procedure patient care, for invasive and noninvasive diagnostic and therapeutic procedures.
-This 6week summer clinical rotation will include clinical assignments in open-heart surgery. cardiac rehabilitation, cardiac catheterization and/or echocardiography.
-Lab assignments will take place at Southern Maine Community College and clinical rotations will include hospitals experiences throughout

-Southern and Central Maine and Southern New Hampshire.
+The students will learn and practice skills in aseptic technique, infection control, patient monitoring, as well as pre and post-procedure patient care, for invasive and noninvasive diagnostic and therapeutic procedures.
+This 6week summer clinical rotation will include clinical assignments open-heart cardiac in surgery, rehabilitation, cardiac catheterization and/or echocardiography.
+Lab assignments will take place at Southern Maine Community College and clinical rotations will include hospitals experiences throughout Southern and Central Maine and Southern New Hampshire.

-Prerequisite(s): CARD-115, CARD-125, CARD-160, HLTH-155 and either CARD-150 and CARD-155 or CARD-165 and CARD-170 Corequisite(s): none
+Prerequisite(s): CARD-115, CARD-125, CARD-160, HLTH-155 and either CARD-150 and CARD-155 or CARD-165 and CARD-170 150